-The (shortened) output of the Weasel program (listing 4.6 on the previous page) shows, that the optimal solution is reached in generation 46.
+The (shortened) output of the Weasel program (listing 3.6) shows, that the optimal solution is reached in generation 46.

-4.1.6 Modifying Engine
+3.1.6 Modifying Engine

-The current design of Engine allows to created multiple independent evolution streams from a single Engine instance.
-One drawback of this approach is, that the evolution stream runs with the same evolution parameters until the stream is truncated.
+The current design of Engine allows to created multiple independent Evolution-Streams from a single Engine instance.
+One drawback of this approach is, that the EvolutionStream runs with the same evolution parameters until the stream is truncated.
 It is not possible to change the stream's Engine configuration during the evolution process.
-For this purpose, the EvolutionStreamable interface has been introduced.
+This is the purpose of the EvolutionStreamable interface.
 It is similar to the Java Iterable interface and abstracts the EvolutionStream creation.

 '''

 public interface EvolutionStreamable<

 1

-G extends Gene<?, G>,

 2

+G extends Gene <?, G>,

 C extends Comparable<? super C>

 3

+4

 {

-4
+EvolutionStream < G, C >

 5

-EvolutionStream <G, C>

-stream(Supplier<EvolutionStart<G, C>> start);

 6

 7

+stream(Supplier<EvolutionStart<G, C>> start);

 EvolutionStream <G, C> stream (EvolutionInit <G> init);

 8

 9

-EvolutionStreamable<G, C>

 10

+EvolutionStreamable < G, C >

-limit(Supplier<Predicate<? super EvolutionResult<G, C>>>> p)
+limit(Supplier<Predicate<? super EvolutionResult<G, C>>> p)

 11

 12 }

 '''

-Listing 4.7: EvolutionStreamable interface
+Listing 3.7: EvolutionStreamable interface

-Listing 4.7 shows the main methods of the EvolutionStreamable interface.
+Listing 3.7 shows the main methods of the EvolutionStreamable interface.
 The existing stream methods take an initial value, which allows to concatenate different engines.
 With the limit method it is possible to limit the size of the created EvolutionStream instances.
 The io.jenetics.ext module contains additional classes which allows to concatenate evolution Engines with different configurations, which will then create one varying EvolutionStream.
 This additional Engine classes are:

-- 1. ConcatEngine,

-- 2. CyclicEngine and
+- 1. ConcatEngine and - $2. \ {\tt CyclicEngine.}$

-- 3. AdaptiveEngine.

-4.1.6.1 ConcatEngine
+3.1.6.1 ConcatEngine

-The ConcatEngine class allows to create more than one Engines, with different configurations, and combine it into one EvolutionStreamable (Engine).
+The ConcatEngine class allows to create more than one Engine with different configurations, and combine it into one EvolutionStreamable (Engine).

-Figure 4.1.5: Engine concatenation
+Figure 3.1.5: Engine concatenation

-Figure 4.1.5 shows how the EvolutionStream of two concatenated Engines works.
+Figure 3.1.5 shows how the EvolutionStream of two concatenated Engines works.
 You can create the first partial EvolutionStream with an optional start value.
-If the first EvolutionStream stops, it's final EvolutionResult is used as start value of the second evolution stream, created by the second evolution Engine.
+If the first EvolutionStream stops, it's final EvolutionResult is used as start value of the second EvolutionStream, created by the second evolution Engine.
 It is important that the evolution Engines used for concatenation are limited.
 Otherwise the created EvolutionStream will only use the first Engine, since it is not limited.